harrysingh1991/tvh-m3u-generator/README.md

 # tvh-m3u-genarator
 Generate an M3U Playlist from TVHeadend Server, for user/s based on tag/s access.
 This container intends to improve the formatting of channel lists for IPTV Players e.g. Tivimate, Smarters.
+A web server will be available offering the urls for an M3U formatted channel list and a proxied url for the epg.xml

 The script will do the following: